64dB0y/Unified-forensic-Toolkit/README.md

 6) The Windows Reporting feature should be able to indicate the page number from the "second page" onwards at the bottom of each page, for example, - 2 - or - 3 -.

+7) On main.bat, there's a Procmon warning content.
+I will change the color of this warning string to emphasize it, aiming to make it more noticeable so that users can read and make informed decisions based on it.

 Linux:

 ## Requirements